 This can leave you a narrow window to drink up if you’re not serving a crowd.

-Can I use White Wine?
+Can I use white wine in Sangria?

 White wine has a different flavor profile and tastes better with a different combination of fruits and liqueurs than this recipe requires!
 Check out my White Wine Sangria if white is your preference – you won’t be sorry!